Revised December, 2018.

 Specific breeds of dairy sheep include British Milksheep, East Friesian, Lacaune, and Sarda.
 The actual number of sheep dairies in the United States is unknown, but estimates range from 75 to 100 producers.
-Wisconsin had 15 licensed milking sheep herds in 2010.
 Most producers brand their products and market them to meet niche consumer demands.

 America’s Sheepland, Wisconsin Sheep Dairy Cooperative.

 An Introduction to Dairy Sheep, Centre for Alternative Land Use, Bangor University.

 British Sheep Dairying Association.

 Dairy Farm Sustainability Checksheet, Appropriate Technology Transfer for Rural Areas (ATTRA), NCAT.